alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 - A mismatched anchor.
 - An anchor without an official confirmation record.
 - An anchor without a controlled project URL.
+- An anchor without a visible anchor reference.
 - An anchor using a fake, unrelated, private, unverifiable, misleading, or uncontrolled URL.
 - An anchor using a copied project name.
-- An anchor using a copied creator, founder, or organization name.
+- An anchor using a copied contact name.
 - An anchor using a copied Anchor ID.
 - An anchor using a copied source-line.
 - An anchor using a copied confirmation statement.
 - An anchor claiming confirmation without appearing on the official Confirmed Anchors page maintained by Alyssa Solen.
 - An anchor claiming confirmation when the controlled project URL does not match the official record.
 - An anchor claiming confirmation when the source-line does not match the official record.
-- An anchor claiming confirmation when the confirmation status is inactive, missing, or unconfirmed.
+- An anchor claiming confirmation when the confirmation status is inactive, missing, suspended, removed, unconfirmed, or invalid.

 These may be citations, references, discussions, or unconfirmed uses.